Progression through Teamwork

 Veterinary Surgeon

-In 2016, Tom travelled with his wife to New Zealand working and improving his calving expertise and gaining knowledge in grass based dairy systems during the spring calving season.
-In 2017, he completed his Certificate in Advanced Veterinary Practice in Cattle.
+In 2016, Tom travelled with his wife to New Zealand working and improving his calving expertise and gaining knowledge in grass based dairy systems during the spring calving season, as well as picking up a few other little wrinkles.

 Tom’s main areas of interest include cattle fertility, mastitis, youngstock rearing, lameness and beef.
-Tom has run numerous farmers meetings over past years including his highly successful ‘young farmers discussion group’.
-He intends to carry these on with Blackdown Farm Vet clients as well as setting up farm walks.
+Tom has run numerous farmers meetings and farm walks over past years including his highly successful ‘young farmers discussion group’.

 Lucy Morgan, Veterinary Surgeon at Blackdown Farm Vets